 Property and equipment is stated at cost.
-Depreciation on property and equipment is computed using the straight-line method over the estimated useful lives of the assets.
-The estimated useful lives of the assets are as follows:
+Depreciation on property and equipment is computed using the straight-line method over the estimated useful life of the asset.
+Assets estimated useful lives are as follows:

 Assets Estimated useful life

 Furniture and fixtures 7 Years

 Machinery and equipment 7 Years

 Buildings 30 Years

 Vehicles 5 Years

 Computers 3 Years

-Software 2.
-Years
+Software 2 Years